 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-FP prostaglandin receptor agonist.
+Travaprost is a FP prostaglandin receptor agonist.
 Exhibits submicromolar affinity for DP, EP, IP and TP receptors.
 Stimulates intracellular Ca2+ mobilization.
 Ocular hypotensive agent.

 |Storage||Store at -20°C|